Robo-advisors are becoming increasingly popular, giving everyday people a more cost-effective way to invest at all levels.

 Are you totally new to retirement planning and investing?

 Navigate over to FutureAdvisor’s Investing Library and you’ll find countless guides and articles.
 If you’re not sure where to begin, pick an overview topic like “How to Start Investing.”
-There are also guides on how to invest different amounts, like $10,000 or even $500,000 — so no matter what you have, you get holistic advice about how to effectively manage your savings.
+There are also guides on how to invest different amounts, like $10,000 or even $500,000 — so no matter what you have, you receive holistic advice about how to effectively manage your savings.

 There are also really specific topics, so if you’re looking for a particular how-to guide about something investment-related, you’re likely to find it here.
-For example, you can read step by step on how to open an IRA or dive deeper into the best ways to diversify your portfolio.
+For example, you can read step-by-step on how to open an IRA or dive deeper into the best ways to diversify your portfolio.

 FutureAdvisor also has a section of its website devoted to reaching your goals.
 In addition to direct investment advice, they also talk about things like the cost of housing and healthcare — both of which are extremely relevant in retirement planning.
 On top of that, they offer 401(k) and529 college savings plan assistance.

 Interested in how FutureAdvisor determines its investment strategy?

-Check out “Inside the Algorithm,” which is loaded with super-specific articles on their rebalancing strategy, tax-efficiency tactics, stock and bond splits, and more.
+Check out “Inside the Algorithm,” which is loaded with super-specific articles on their automatic rebalancing strategy, tax-efficiency tactics, stock and bond splits, and more.
 Again, you don’t even have to create a free account to take advantage of this resource library.